lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 The above template becomes the following code that you can put in `rentomatic/rest/room.py` [^restroom]

-[^restroom]: The Rent-o-matic rest/room is obviously connected with the original TODO
+[^restroom]: The Rent-o-matic rest/room is obviously connected with Day of the Tentacle's Chron-O-John

-{line-numbers: false}
 ``` python
 import json